From the Blog

 When people are talking face to face they think about what they say, but for some strange reason they lose that common sense when they get behind a computer.

-The next time you engage with people via your computer, be the same person when you are typing that email, social post, or advertisement, as you would face to face.
+The next time you engage with people via your computer don’t forget about online etiquette.
+Be the same person when you are typing that email, social post, or advertisement, as you would face to face.